Card Transaction Examples

 SETL: setl

-event webhook that is sent 10 days after the initial authorization, when the clearing message arrives at Galileo in the settlement batch file.
+event message that is sent 10 days after the initial authorization, when the clearing message arrives at Galileo in the settlement batch file.
 Because the authorization had expired, Galileo creates a new authorization entry, backs it out, and posts the settlement.
 TheSETL: setl

 event has a newauth_id